Quick Start

 import { parseFeed } from 'feedsmith'

-// Works with RSS, Atom, JSON Feed, and RDF
+// Works with RSS, Atom, RDF, and JSON Feed

 const { format, feed } = parseFeed(feedContent)